chibytez/sentryc/README.md

 - open the folder with an IDE(preferably Vscode)
 - on your terminal( make sure you have node installed), run the following:
    - npm install (to install all the dependencies)
-   - npm run open (to open cypress), click of the index of ztech folder to run test on a browser or npm run start(npm start) to run it on the terminal.
+   - npm run open (to open cypress) run test on a browser or npm run start(npm start) to run it on the terminal.